StarVid: Enhancing Semantic Alignment in Video Diffusion Models via Spatial and SynTactic Guided Attention Refocusing: Experiments

-We conduct the human-evaluation using Amazon Mechanical Turk (AMT).
-Specifically, we conduct the user study focusing on two aspects: video quality and video-text alignment.
-To evaluate the quality of videos, we ask participants three questions: ``\emph{Which option has the better video quality?}'', ``\emph{Which option is more coherent and smooth?}'' and ``\emph{Subjectively, which option do you prefer?}''.
-For video-text alignment, we need participants to answer the following questions regarding the number of subjects and motion alignment: ``\emph{Which option has the most consistent Number of subjects with the prompt?}'' and ``\emph{ Based on the provided prompt, which option is the appropriate Motion for the subjects?}''.
-Complete human evaluator instructions and additional details are provided in \secref{userdtudydetails}.

-\Paragraph{Results.} As shown in \figref{user_study}, human evaluation results indicate that the videos generated by our model significantly outperform those from ModelScope~\cite{wang2023modelscope} and LVD~\cite{lian2023llmgroundedvideo} in both visual quality and alignment with textual descriptions.
-In terms of human evaluation, the visual effects of the proposed method effectively capture the attention of users, thereby corroborating the results.
-The proposed method significantly outperforms ModelScope~\cite{wang2023modelscope} and LVD~\cite{lian2023llmgroundedvideo} regarding the number of subjects and the alignment of motion.
-Specifically, in terms of motion alignment, our method achieves an impressive 94.0\% when compared to ModelScope~\cite{wang2023modelscope}, and 92.7\% when compared to LVD~\cite{lian2023llmgroundedvideo}.
+We conduct a user study on the LLM-generated benchmark to gain a better understanding of user preferences, focusing on two key aspects: \emph{video quality} and \emph{semantic alignment}.
+In an A/B test, participants are presented with a text prompt and two generated results from different methods.
+The results are displayed in random order to prevent participants from inferring which video was generated by which algorithm.
+To evaluate the quality of videos, we ask participants three questions: \begin{compactitem} \item \textbf{Video Quality}: Which option has the better video quality? \item \textbf{Video Fluency}: Which option is more coherent and smooth? \item \textbf{Overall Preference}: Subjectively, which option do you prefer? \end{compactitem} For video-text alignment, we need participants to answer the following questions regarding the number of subjects and motion alignment: \begin{compactitem} \item \textbf{Number Correctness}: Which option has the most consistent Number of subjects with the prompt? \item \textbf{Motion Correctness}: Based on the provided prompt, which option is the appropriate Motion for the subjects? \end{compactitem} We randomly select $30$ generated videos from each of the two baseline models.
+We collect responses from $20$ participants between the ages of $20$ and $29$.
+As demonstrated in \tabref{tab_userstudy}, human evaluation results demonstrate that videos generated by our model significantly outperform those from existing frameworks in both visual quality and semantic alignment, particularly regarding the number of subjects and the alignment of motion.
+Specifically, in terms of motion alignment, most participants consider our method superior to the baselines, achieving $98.0\%$ against ZeroScope~\cite{wang2023modelscope} and $94.1\%$ against VideoCrafter2~\cite{chen2024videocrafter2}, with comparison rates of $93.5\%$ and $99.0\%$ relative to LVD~\cite{lian2023llmgroundedvideo} and DAV~\cite{yang2024direct}, respectively.
 This result shows that the proposed method better achieves motion correspondence in multi-subject, multi-motion video generation.